laravel/docs/scheduling.md

     $schedule->command('emails:send')->withoutOverlapping(10);

-> {info} You can clear the locks by using the `schedule:clear-cache` Artisan command.
-This can be useful if your task is stuck due to an unexpected server restart.
+Behind the scenes, the `withoutOverlapping` method utilizes your application's [cache](/docs/{{version}}/cache) to obtain locks.
+If necessary, you can clear these cache locks using the `schedule:clear-cache` Artisan command.
+This is typically only necessary if a task becomes stuck due to an unexpected server problem.

 <a name="running-tasks-on-one-server"></a>
 ### Running Tasks On One Server